IBM/ansible-role-infosvr-import-export/docs/ds_vars.md

 ## Exports

-The export will be generate a YAML file that can only be processed through the `import` action of this Ansible role.
+The export will be generate a YAML file that can only be processed through the `ingest` action of this Ansible role.

 ```yml
 export: